Sign in to access your HIS profile below.

 Objective: Delegates will learn to assess areas where engineering controls have a significant impact on preventing infection transmission in healthcare.
 You will gain an understanding of relevant processes as they relate to infection prevention, as well as an ability to communicate and negotiate effectively with engineers and Estates staff.

-Who should attend: The course content is designed to meet the needs of Consultant Medical Microbiologists, Trainee Medical Microbiologists about to take Consultant roles, senior Infection Prevention & Control Nurses and others with practical aspects of infection prevention as their role.
+Who should attend: The course content is designed to meet the needs of Consultant Medical Microbiologists, Trainee Medical Microbiologists about to take Consultant roles, senior Infection Prevention & Control Nurses and others likely to be involved in practical aspects of ventilation and medical devices decontamination.

 This course is co-convened by Peter Hoffman and Karren Staniforth.